BMDanlasky/biostat776-intro-Brennan-Danlasky/README.md

 # biostat776-intro-Brennan-Danlasky
-An essential guide to Brennan Danlasky for biostatistics
+An essential guide to Brennan Danlasky for biostatistics.